God’s covenant with Abraham and his descendants

 In the call of Abraham, the Lord had said, “I will bless you… and you will be a blessing…and all peoples on earth will be blessed through you” (Genesis 12:2, 3).
 The same instruction was repeated through the prophets.
 Even after Israel had been lost by war and captivity, the assurance was theirs, “The remnant of Jacob will be in the midst of many peoples like dew from the LORD, like showers on the grass, which do not wait for anyone or depend on man” (Micah 5:7).
-Concerning the temple at Jerusalem, the Lord professed through Isaiah, “Mine house shall be called an house of prayer for all peoples” (Isiah 56:7, R. V).
+Concerning the temple at Jerusalem, the Lord professed through Isaiah, “Mine house shall be called an house of prayer for all peoples” (Isaiah 56:7).

-But the Israelite fixed their expectations upon worldly greatness.
+But the Israelites fixed their expectations upon worldly greatness.
 From the time of their entrance to the land of Canaan, they left the commandments of God, and adopted the ways of the heathen.
 It was a hopeless condition that God sent them repeated warnings by His prophets.
 Every restoration was followed by deeper apostasy.

-Had Israel been true to God, He could have achieved His purpose through their honor (Deut.
-26:19; 28:10; 4:6).
+Had Israel been true to God, He could have achieved His purpose through their honor (Deuteronomy 26:19; 28:10; 4:6).
 But because of their disloyalty, God’s purpose was carried out through continued misfortune and humiliation.

-In the New Testament church has the obligation of spreading the gospel to every nation under heaven.
+Now the New Testament church has the obligation of spreading the gospel to every nation under heaven.
 “But you are a chosen people, a royal priesthood, a holy nation, God’s special possession, that you may declare the praises of him who called you out of darkness into his wonderful light” (1 Peter 2:9).